Automattic/Co-Authors-Plus/blocks/readme.md

 If you want to display data about the author on their own archive, use the individual CoAuthor blocks directly without wrapping them in the CoAuthors Block.

-The function `coauthors_blocks_provide_author_archive_context` filters the context using the `author_name` query variable to provide the correct author context.
+The function `provide_author_archive_context` filters the context using the `author_name` query variable to provide the correct author context.

 ### Extending

 If you create a custom block that uses the namespace and prefix `cap/coauthor-`, the author archive context will be updated and will match the REST API response used in the editor.

-If you have a differently named custom block, you can use the filter `coauthor_blocks_block_uses_author_context` to opt-in to the author archive context.
+If you have a differently named custom block, you can use the filter `coauthors_blocks_block_uses_author_context` to opt-in to the author archive context.

 ## Example Data